Studentblans/Student-option-pricer-Black-Scholes-/README.md

 # Before explaining the development of the pricer:

-If you're not an employer, you can skip right to the section explaining the code and the mathematical model.
+If you're not an employer, you can skip right to the section explaining the code and the mathematical model -- See [EXPLANATION.md](EXPLANATION.md) for the full breakdown.
-(See [EXPLANATION.md](EXPLANATION.md) for the full breakdown of the code and the mathematical model behind it.)

 But if you are, you may be interested in knowing more information about me, so this is a quick overview: